This post contains affiliate links. Please see our disclosure policy.

 Raspberry Lemon Coffee Cake is moist and tender, with a raspberry ripple and fresh raspberries baked on top.
 The brown sugar crumble topping adds a nice crunch that brings everything together!
-This recipe comes together in one bowl, and is simply & beautifully decorated with a dusting of powdered sugar & a flurry of lemon zest.
+This recipe comes together in one bowl, and is simply decorated with a dusting of powdered sugar & a flurry of lemon zest.

 This recipe was originally published in April of 2022, but I’ve updated it in March of 2023 to add more tips & tricks to the post, as well as to change the cake base from using all granulated sugar to using some brown sugar for extra moisture.

-Why you’ll love this Raspberry Cake recipe:
+Why you’ll love this Raspberry Cake:

 - Fresh Raspberry Flavor – This easy cake is bursting with fresh raspberry flavor in the form of a raspberry jam ripple and fresh raspberries dotted on top of the cake.